 The Macy’s return policy is also excellent and has a nice wrinkle for online purchases.
 Here is how it works:

 - Have the original receipt?
-They’ll take it back at ANY TIME and give you a full refund in the original form of payment.
+They’ll take it back with 180 days and give you a full refund in the original form of payment.
 Doesn’t matter how long ago you made the purchase.

 - Lost the receipt?
 Not a problem, they’ll bend over backwards to try and find your purchase info by accessing your account, gift registry, or by using a customer return label.
 If they can find it, you’ll get a full refund.

 - If they can’t find proof of purchase, you’ll still get store credit for the item’s lowest selling price within the last 180 days.
 Not to shabby.

 - Also, they let you ship all returns back for free if you purchased the items at Macy’s.com.
 Thanks to DC at YoungAdultMoney.com for letting me know about this.

 The nice little wrinkle that I mentioned involves online shopping from Macys.com.
 If your product arrives and has been damaged during delivery, you can take it to any Macy’s location and they’ll not only refund the purchase price but any shipping costs that you incurred.

 Nordstrom prides themselves in their excellent customer service and you often pay for it through higher prices.
 But nonetheless, their return policy is hard to beat:

 - Free returns, with no time-frame, either via mail or in-store.
 Pretty cool that they let you return your items via the mail for no extra charge.
 Really makes it risk-free when shopping from the Nordstrom website.

 - Be aware that Nordstrom now tracks all returns and will ban you if you take advantage of their policy.